 This usually means the login type (called the "scope") is set incorrectly.
 Remember:

-If you built a consumer login but left the scope set to "user" — or the other way around — the login will fail because Neeto is looking for the wrong kind of account.
+If you built a Customer login but left the scope set to "team member" — or the other way around — the login will fail because Neeto is looking for the wrong kind of account.

 What to check: Open the code where you create the login token and confirm the scope matches the type of person logging in.